 Community Liaisons are responsible for promoting the HPTN 096 project through planned community outreach, awareness, and engagement activities; and identifying health and community related service’s needs for Black men who have sex with men (MSM) where HPTN 096 can collaborate, address service gaps, and develop community focused outcomes to assist in the promotion of all HPTN 096 components.

-3. Study Component Specific Community Engagement
+3. Study-Specific Community Engagement

 Each study component will involve tailored community engagement activities for the purposes of gaining participation in, awareness of, or acceptability for each component.
 These community engagement activities are largely integrated into the activities of the study component itself, and as such, the success of community engagement as it relates to specific components will be assessed from a subset of pilot outcome measures already identified for each component.
+This engagement also features indirect recruitment for the cross-sectional assessment.